Larsluph/omv-power-proxy/README.md

 # omv-power-proxy

-This is a simple proxy for power management of an OpenMediaVault server.
-It is a simple web server that listens for HTTP requests and forwards them to the appropriate power management command.
+This is a proxy for power management of an OpenMediaVault server.
+It is a web server that listens for HTTP requests and forwards them to the appropriate power management command.

+It uses OIDC for authentication and authorization.

 ## Build